IZMEHD/ARoMA/README.md

 Click "Switch Platform" and then "Build".
 Unity should ask you where to save the build, you can create a folder "Build" in your project folder and save it there.
-When Unity is done, navigate to the build folder and click on the ".sln" file.
-Now navigate to your Project folder and open the "Fittslaw.sln".
+When Unity is done, navigate to your Build folder and open the "Fittslaw.sln".
+Visual Studio should start now.
 In Visual Studio go to "Project" then "Properties".
 For Configuration, select "Release" and for Platform select "ARM64".
-Now under "General" -> "Debugging" enter the IP of your HoloLens 2 under "Machine Name".
+Now under "Configuration Properties" -> "Debugging" enter the IP of your HoloLens 2 under "Machine Name" and then click on "OK".
 To get the IP of your HoloLens 2, just say, "What is my IP" while wearing it.
 <p align="center">
   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/VSConfig1.JPG' width=650 >
 </p>